 This will give a 20% left margin to all of your sections except the very top section containing the anchor link buttons.

 Creating the Fixed Sidebar

-This CSS gives the section a fixed position with a width of 20% of the page.
-It also positions the section to the left of the page and 80px from the top of the page to accomodate the height of the header navigation.
+This gives the section a fixed position with a width of 20% of the page.
+It also positions the section to the left of the page and 80px from the top of the page to accommodate the height of the header navigation.
 The 100% height makes sure the section spans the full height of the page.